eli-levin/Typing_Speed/README.md

 $ make
 ```

-At execution the program will listen for keystrokes for 10 seconds and then tell you how good of a typer you are!
+At execution the program will listen for keystrokes for the time limit and then tell you how good of a typer you are!

 Enjoy!